 After 2015, investigators step up their game and with the help of several informants, they are able to paint a more complete picture of Taghi’s personality and career.
 One turncoat says Taghi gets his cocaine from Panama and ships it via Morocco into Europe.

 What stuns investigators most is how much violence Taghi uses to run his organization.
-Even against his own relatives.
-He allegedly had his brother-in-law killed in Spain in 2013 due to a disagreement over a drug shipment, one informant tells investigators.
+Even against his own inner circle.
+He allegedly had a relative killed in Spain in 2013 due to a disagreement over a drug shipment, one informant tells investigators.

 By talking about these crimes, the informant earns himself and his family a death sentence as well, he confides in police.
 “He who talks, goes.
 And everyone around him goes to sleep,” Taghi allegedly told him.